dekoza/mtgpl/M14_Rulebook.rst

 Only one thing unites the infinite planes of the Multiverse: mana, the energy that fuels all magic.
 The five colors of mana are imbued in the land itself, and a Planeswalker with a connection to a place can call upon its mana from across the sea of Æther between worlds.

 Each color of mana fuels a different kind of powerful magic for you to command.
-For example, red spells have {R} in their costs, and tapping (turning) a Mountain gives you {R} that you can spend to cast spells.
+For example, red spells have |mana_r| in their costs, and tapping (turning) a Mountain gives you |mana_r| that you can spend to cast spells.
 It's up to you whether to master one color or all five.

 White
 ~~~~~